willstepp/writings/sanctum-kthadras/sk-synopsis.md

 Abigail explains that she feels compelled to write in the journal so as to not lose the final connection to the person she used to be.
 It is hard for her to read the entries at the beginning of the journal.
 It feels like they were written by someone else.
 Her work stopped her paychecks and she is staying with a pimp in a weekly-rate motel, doing tricks for meth, robbing the johns.
 She spends her days watching out the window.
 There is a pregnant woman who lives across the lot and she watches her with envy, as something she can never be again.
 She is routinely raped and beaten but finds that she likes it because it is the only time she can feel anything like a human being.
 She is with a john who likes being choked.
 She keeps choking and choking and something inside her makes her keep going.
 She kills him and is euphoric about the feeling it gives her.
 But soon after is overcome with a feeling of overwhelming doom, as if her soul has been torn open and poured with acid.
 She returns once more to the man who lives in the room.
 Now the room is completed covered in some alien-textured mold and the ground is covered with creeping things.
 The man seems to have fused to the floor.
 His arms have turned into flailing tentacles.
 His teeth fallen out, hair gone.
 His skin has turned translucent like a newborn frog.
 He reaches out to her and with difficulty he asks the same question:

-Where are you hurting, Abigail?
+_Where are you hurting, Abigail?_

-They embrace.

 #### Chapter Eleven - Will

 Once home he opens the book and starts to read.
 The book seems as if was written a thousand years ago, the language and syntax is strange and metaphoric, something like an Eastern religious text.
 He is not able to understand a lot of it, but reads a short parable and then flips through and sees hieroglyphic-like drawings of religious rites.
 One drawing in particular catches his eye showing two figures enclosed within a two-dimensional square, each hand is reaching out towards the other.
 There are rays of light emitting from the head of one figure.
 Below the square are dozens of crudely-drawn tentacles reaching upward, not unlike flames, and that is all enclosed within a two-dimensional egg.
 He studies the book well into the night and just as he starts to nod off his vision blurs on the page and he recognizes words forming in the negative space between the text.
 The characters are English but the words they form are not.
 Once he focuses on the words they disappear so he does his best to stay in that half-dreaming state and remembers what he can.
 The next morning he awakes from terrible dreams, his head resting on the book.
 On a sheet of paper beside him he has scrawled a strange phrase:

-L'ygraob mar Plmuzar Okaxcib deve K'thadras piy gwam
+_Lyg'raob mar Plmuzar Okaxcib deve K'thadras piy gwam_

-That this phrase contains the word 'Kthadras' he determines it is too much to be a coincidence and is convinced this is the phrase of entrance he was told the book contains.
+That this phrase contains the word 'Kthadras' seems too much to be a coincidence and so Will is convinced this is the phrase of passage he was originally told the book contained.

 #### Chapter Twelve - Abigail

+Abigail is not doing well.
+No matter how many drugs she does or how abused she is, the overwhelming feeling of emptiness and doom is ever-present now.
+She spends her days staring out the window of the weekly-rate hotel, drunk or stoned out of her mind, watching with envy the pregnant mother who stays in the room on the opposite side of the hotel lot, taking care of her kids.

+She gets into a fight with her pimp and ends up killing him in a very violent way.
+Something breaks inside her and there is nothing left to hold back her feelings of rage.
+The anger fills the emptiness and she becomes euphoric.
+In a mindless frenzy she runs outside and murders the pregnant woman and does something to the unborn baby too horrible to mention.

+Covered in blood she returns to the man in the room one last time.
+Along the way she picks up a railroad spike she finds in the woods, near the train tracks.

-Murder of Pimp, Rips baby from womb of neighbor and devours the fetus.
-In a frenzy returns to the man in the room.
-He is barely a person anymore and cannot speak.
-There is a beak inside the tentacles where his face used to be, it hisses the words she had heard so many times, yet before it can complete the thought she stabs it repeatedly through the head with a railroad spike she picked up along the way and leaves.
-She warns anyone reading this journal to stay away from the room.
-Stay away.
+By now the room is completely overgrown with alien flesh.
+The entire place seems alive, crawling with strange lifeforms that have the characteristics of both animal and plant.
+Affixed to the floor is the man, or what remains of him.
+There is a small beak inside the tangle of tentacles where his face used to be.
+It hisses those words she had heard so many times before, yet before it can complete the thought she stabs it repeatedly through the head with the railroad spike.
+It makes a horrible sound and then dies.
+She leaves and returns to her mother's house.

+She warns anyone reading the journal to not go near the room.

+_Stay away.
 Maybe that is why I've kept writing all this time, to be a warning to others who might stumble upon it sometime in the future.
 What a joke my life turned out to be.
 Haha.
-I never understood this fucked up world and now I guess I never will.
+I never understood this fucked up world and now I guess I never will._

 Near the bottom of the final page a new paragraph had been started, consisting of a single word.

-Mama
+_Mama_

 #### Chapter Thirteen - Will